 We all like to make jokes that help to lighten the mood.
 You have to be very careful while cracking jokes on cultural or religious themes.
 Your face should not be stiff.
 A slight friendly smile is the foundation of your magnetism as a public speaker.

 When you change topics, try to indicate this with your facial expressions.
 For example, you can raise eyebrows, slightly turn your head, etc. If you are sitting, your posture must be relaxed, and your hands must be involved.

 Take every unexpected situation with a grain of salt.
 There is nothing criminal if the microphone doesn’t work, a glass of waterfalls, or you make a long pause.
 You can’t show perplexity or a negative attitude towards unfavourable moments.
 Don’t let these trifles spoil your hour of triumph.
 Treat such accidents with humour and take advantage of the event.
 An orator must control the situation and show that it doesn’t spot him from conveying his thoughts.

 If the audience reacts to your speech with applause and laughter, you have to wait until their emotions end.
 Therefore, everyone can hear the beginning of your next point.
 And don’t forget to smile and react accordingly.

-Thornie Longmuir is a SEO specialist and content creator.
-Since 2007, he has been working in the field of information technology and internet communications for the website WriteMyEssayOnline.
+Thornie Longmuir is an SEO specialist and content creator.
+Since 2007, he has worked in information technology and internet communications for the website WriteMyEssayOnline.
 Now, he practices search engine optimization (SEO) for sites, as well as for leading advertising companies such as Google Ads and Facebook.
-He tries to present the articles in a simple and understandable language.
-He reveals relevant topics and fundamental principles for creating, advertising, and promoting sites on internet.
+He tries to present the articles in simple and understandable language.
+He reveals relevant topics and fundamental principles for creating, advertising, and promoting sites on the internet.